mtekk/Breadcrumb-NavXT/readme.txt

 == Upgrade Notice ==

+= 5.3.0 =
+This version requires PHP5.3 or newer.
+This version adds in support for post type restricted archives (date and taxonomy).

 = 5.2.1 =
 This version requires PHP5.3 or newer.
 This is a bug fix release with four bug fixes relating to attachments and a few other bug fixes.

-= 5.2.0 =
-This version requires PHP5.3 or newer.
-Some improvements to the settings page were made.
-Additionally, note that the Max Breadcrumb Length setting has been deprecated in favor of [using CSS styling to perform the length limiting](http://mtekk.us/archives/guides/trimming-breadcrumb-title-lengths-with-css/ "Go to the article presenting how to shorten the breadcrumb title length using CSS").ion enhances compatibility with bbPress.

-= 5.1.0 =
-This version fixes a ton of bugs, plus adds a new filter and features support for RDFa Breadcrumb by default.